ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+them to return to Paris, to makehis
+home and fortune their*.

+Presence of Xiad*
+Professor Wilder gives these short
 rales for action in case of son dec t :
 For dust in the eye, avoid robbing;
 dash water into them ; remove cin­